gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-10-stapler-i-remade-a-32-year-old-classic-macintosh-app.md

 ## Tell me more

-The idea is you set up a Stapler Document per project containing related apps, files, folders, etc. Then you can open them all at once by launching the single Stapler Document.
-Each Stapler Document contains lists of aliases which can be managed, inspected and launched through Stapler.app.
+The idea is you set up a Stapler Document per project containing related apps, files, folders, etc. Then you can open them all at once by launching the single document.
+Each document contains a list of aliases that can be managed, inspected, launched using the app.
 The key time-saver is that if you launch a Stapler Document directly, all the items in its list will automatically be launched.
 Cool!

 - Work: open Nova editor, run current game, pixel art editor, bitmap font app, Taskpaper todo list
 - Play: Music app, Hacker News app, Twitter app